TorstenStueber/starlightProtocol/rigorous.md

     - reload `EscrowAccount`, `HostRatchetAccount`, `GuestRatchetAccount` from horizon
     - check
       - `sequenceNumber(EscrowAccount) === SequenceNumber`
-        - <span style="color:red">I removed the sequence number check of GuestRatchetAccount; it was pointless</span>
+        - _I removed the sequence number check of GuestRatchetAccount; it was pointless_
       - balance of `EscrowAccount` is at least `HostAmount + 1.5 + 8 * Feerate`
       - signers of `EscrowAccount`, `GuestRatchetAccount` are as expected
-        - <span style="color:red">I removed the check of HostRatchetAccount; it was pointless</span>
+        - _I removed the check of HostRatchetAccount; it was pointless_
     - if any check fails, then go to `Closed` state, otherwise go to `Open` state
 - if `PaymentTime + FinalityDelay + MaxRoundDuration` expires, then
   - host